NervanaSystems/ngraph/doc/sphinx/source/index.rst

 Quick Start
 ===========

-We have documentation to help you get started.
+We have many documentation pages to help you get started.

-* **Framework users of TensorFlow or MXNet** can get started with :doc:`framework-integration-guides`; see also:
+* **TensorFlow or MXNet users** can get started with :doc:`framework-integration-guides`; see also:

    * `TensorFlow bridge to nGraph`_
    * `Compiling MXNet with nGraph`_